abbr/BillEase/README.md

   * Title - name of the billable line item type.
 This could be the service name if the line item type is service specific.
   * Unit Price
   * UOM - unit of measure
   * Denominator - a number combined with UOM to form the denominator of the rate.
-Denominator is used for round-up calculation.
+Denominator is used for round-up calculation when enabled at consumption line item level.
 For example, let's say the service being provided is data storage, and the price is $10 per 5GB per month.
 In this case Unit Price is $10, UOM is GB, and denominator is 5.
 When priced this way, consumption is rounded-up at increment of 5GB.
 For instance, 6GB costs $20, as opposed to $12 if the rate is defined quasi-equivalently as $2 per GB per month.

 Changing *Unit Price* or *Denominator* only affects future charge calculations.
 Deleting a rate entry is disallowed unless all consumption items associated with the rate are deleted.